The following article is a revised version of a previous offering, entitled ‘The oldest map of Cork’.

-On the Pacata Hibernia plan, the medieval city of Cork is seen from a bird’s eye view.
-It is as much artisitic as accurate and some historians consider that, rather than the ‘Tower of London’ plan, it represents the earliest record of Cork’s urban fabric (Kenneth Nicholls in the Atlas of Cork City, 2005).
-The following discussion presents other evidence that supports this opinion.
+On the Pacata Hibernia plan, which is thought to be later (1585-1600), the medieval city of Cork is seen from a bird’s eye view.
+The sweeping lines of the plan are as much artistic as accurate and some historians consider that, rather than the ‘Tower of London’ plan, it represents the earliest record of Cork’s urban fabric (Kenneth Nicholls in the Atlas of Cork City, 2005).

-The view is from the east.
-All the main channels are clearly shown on the plan.
-These comprise three waterways that flow around the walled city and towards the observer.
-The old settlement is markedly oval in shape.
-The three bridges, which carry the spinal Main Street over the channels, are drawn in such detail that their style of construction is easy to make out.
+The view is from the east, and three main channels flow towards the observer.
+These waterways are clearly shown as flowing both through and around the walled city.
+The Anglo-Irish settlement is markedly oval in shape.
+The three bridges, which carry the spinal main street over the channels, are drawn in such detail that their style of construction is easy to make out.
 Upstream of the city, the North Channel is shown as the widest channel.
 The perpendicular nature of the Western and Eastern Canals relative to the natural grain of the valley is obvious as is their position close to the city walls.
 The intramural harbour on the Middle Channel can also be seen, protected by a water gate at its eastern end.
-The marsh islands, which lie outside Cork, are not named, each being simply labelled ‘a marshe’.
+The extra-mural islands are not named, each being labelled simply ‘a marshe’.

-- Some of the information included in this article was kindly provided by Kenneth Nicholls, formerly of the History Department, UCC.
+- Some of the background information in this article was kindly provided by Kenneth Nicholls, formerly of the History Department, UCC.

 - The reader should refer to reviews by Eugene Carberry (Journal of the Cork Historical and Archaeological Society, 1943) and Gina Johnson (The Laneways of medieval Cork, 2002).
 Images of many of the old maps are available at corkpastandpresent.ie as well as in the Atlas of Cork City (Crowley et al. 2005, Cork University Press).